josh-segal/political-profit-bros/README.md

 1. The prediction route for the REST API is in `backend/customers/customer_routes.py`.
 Basically, it accepts two URL parameters and passes them to the `prediction` function in the `models` module.
 The `prediction` function packages up the value(s) it receives from the model's `predict` function and send its back to Streamlit as JSON.
 1. Back in streamlit, check out `pages/11_Prediction.py`.
 What I do on this page is create two numeric input fields.
 When the button is pressed, it makes a request to the REST API `/c/prediction/.../...` function and passes the values from the two inputs as URL parameters.
 It gets back the results from the route and displays them.
 Nothing fancy here.

+## README

+Overview

+Welcome to our cutting-edge website, designed to revolutionize the way you approach stock investments and political transparency.
+Our platform offers powerful tools to track stock performance, predict market trends, and gain insights into the trading activities of politicians.
+By leveraging this information, you can make more informed investment decisions and contribute to a more transparent and accountable political environment.

+Key Features

+1. Stock Tracking and Prediction
+Real-Time Data: Stay updated with the latest stock market trends through real-time tracking.
+Predictive Analytics: Utilize advanced algorithms to forecast stock movements, helping you to make data-driven investment decisions.

+2. Politician Trades Monitoring
+Transparency: Access detailed records of buying and selling activities by politicians.
+Strategic Insights: Gain valuable insights by analyzing the trades of politicians, who often have access to insider information.

+3. Personalized Portfolio Management
+Custom Tracking: Add your preferred stocks and politicians to your personal portfolio for tailored updates.
+Personalized Dashboard: Get a customized view of your tracked assets and receive relevant notifications.

+4. Comprehensive Stock Database
+Extensive Database: Our platform utilizes a robust database of stocks, ensuring comprehensive coverage and up-to-date information.
+CS3200 Integration: The database and routes for the features and machine learning models were meticulously created by CS3200, providing a seamless and efficient experience.
+Data Management: Efficiently manage and retrieve stock data through well-structured routes, enabling smooth functionality for all features.

+5. Advanced Machine Learning Models
+Linear Regression Model: Developed by DS3000 students, this model uses three years of politicians' trading data to predict stock movements based on their trading values.
+LSTM Model: Another innovation by DS3000 students, this Long Short-Term Memory (LSTM) model predicts stock prices based solely on historical price and date data, leveraging deep learning for more accurate predictions.

+## Benefits

+Informed Investment Decisions
+Our platform empowers you with predictive analytics and real-time data, enabling you to anticipate market movements and make informed investment choices.

+Enhanced Transparency
+By monitoring the financial activities of politicians, you gain insight into potential future regulations and market shifts, promoting a more transparent political system.